The Best Place to Stay in Santorini:

 Santorini Luxury Hotels

-There is a great consensus among Santorini locals and returning tourists about which hotels offer the most luxurious experience on the island.
+There is a great consensus among Santorini locals and returning guests about which hotels offer the most luxurious experience on the island.
 Tourists coming to Greece often look especially for traditional houses, a Santorini cave hotel, or for Santorini hotels with private pools.
 The best hotels for honeymoons are also in this exclusive 5-star hotel category that combines quality, privacy, and views.
 The hotels below are the best of the best.

 And bear with me here – lots of people want to stay in iconic and unusual accommodation.
 If that’s your desire, then here’s a Santorini windmill to stay in.